pit007/autofritz/README.md

 Preset call deflection on your Fritz!Box using the web interface.
 Configure one or more settings.
 After that you can use autofritz:

-# to query the current state of call deflection
+to query the current state of call deflection:
 ./autofritz.py

-# to turn off call all preconfigured settings for call deflection
+to turn off call all preconfigured settings for call deflection:
 ./autofritz.py -r

-# to turn on settings 0 and 1 of call deflection
+to turn on settings 0 and 1 of call deflection:
 ./autofritz.py -r0 -r1